dz1957/Job-Comparison/GroupProject/Docs/UseCaseModel.md

 The updated information about the current job is successfully stored in the system.
 #### Scenarios:
 Normal Scenario:
-User selects "Edit Current Job" from the main memu.
+User selects "Current Job" from the main memu.
 User edits details such as job title, company, and etc.
 User confirms and saves the information.
 User returns to the main menu.
 Alternate Scenario (Cancel):
-User selects "Edit Current Job" from the main memu.
+User selects "Current Job" from the main memu.
 User edits details such as job title, company, and etc.
 User cancels the operation.
 User returns to the main menu.